PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/EggSuperCombined2.md

 Run [MassRelease](MassRelease.md), then run [EggCombined2](EggCombined2.md).

-> ***Do not** use this program until you are familiar with EggCombined since this is literally the same thing, but with an extra mass-release step.
-Therefore it is even more tricky to use correctly and safely.*
+***Do not use this program until you are familiar with EggCombined since this is literally the same thing, but with an extra mass-release step.
+Therefore it is even more difficult to use correctly and safely.***

 EggSuperCombined2 is the most optimized of the egg programs in this package.
 When used properly, it can allow 24/7 hatching while requiring the user to only touch the Switch twice a day.
 Thus this program is most suitable for mass production of hatched shinies - especially multiple Switches where you want to minimize the amount of interaction required for each Switch.